noetl/noetl/documentation/docs/reference/architecture_design.md

 * Write to the queue table except via commands persisted by the server.

-Remove or disable any existing “update queue” endpoints used by workers, and replace usage with event posting.
+Remove or disable any existing "update queue" endpoints used by workers, and replace usage with event posting.

 ---